OtaNix-ry/home-server-workshop/slides/presentation.typ

 //   - vaultwarden + nginx + TLS
 // - Remote deployment

-== Talk Objectives
+== Workshop Objectives

-The aim of this talk is to be both an introduction and a guide to deploying a NixOS server in a _realistic environment_:
+The aim of this workshop is to be both an introduction and a guide to deploying a NixOS server in a _realistic environment_.
+We will

 - Provision a new NixOS virtual machine with *libvirt*.
 - Set up secret management with *sops-nix*.